• Latest

 Second, teens who don’t care are more likely to drop out of school or not bother with college altogether.
 This means they’ll miss out on essential opportunities to learn and grow.

-Finally, teens who don’t care are more likely to end up in dead-end jobs or trouble with the law.
+Finally, teens who don’t care are more likely to end up in dead-end jobs or in trouble with the law.

 So it’s essential to motivate them to care about something, whether it’s their education, future, or safety.